What is a Bonded Title/ What Does a Bonded Title Mean?

 No, you don't.
 For most states, your bonded title expires after 3 years.
 For some states, your bonded title expires after 5 years.
 Bonded title is a one-time title.
 After expiration, you can apply for your normal title at your state DMV.

 It depends on the states.
 Some states allow you to request name of the prior owner if you fill out a form.
-For example, Wisconsin can provide you the information of the previous owner if you submit form MV2896 Vehicle/Driver Record Information Request and they determine you qualify
+For example, Wisconsin can provide you the information of the previous owner if you submit a drive record request form to their DMV.

 Most of the time, it is okay to purchase a car with a bonded title.
 However, you would need to transfer the owner of the bonded title to your name or buy a branded new bonded title with your name on it.
 The key is always asking for the title before you purchase the car.
 While there is extra work involved, you have more leverage to negotiate a lower price with the seller.